Cooperation in Nuclear Power

 The Generation IV International Forum (GIF) is a US-led grouping set up in 2001 which has identified six reactor concepts for further investigation with a view to commercial deployment by 2030.
 It is focused on new reactor technology.
 See Generation IV paper.

 The IAEA's International Project on Innovative Nuclear Reactors and Fuel Cycles (INPRO) is focused more on assessment methodology for developing country needs.
-It involves users as much a technology holders and has 37 countries including several which do not yet have nuclear power.
+It involves users as much a technology holders and has 39 countries including several which do not yet have nuclear power.
 INPRO supports countries as they develop long-range national nuclear energy strategies using INPRO’s nuclear energy systems assessment (NESA) and the INPRO Methodology (see section on INTERNATIONAL COOPERATION – UN above).
 There are seven projects within INPRO which provide insights into various aspects of nuclear energy systems development – from infrastructure to economics, non-proliferation and safety.
 It is now funded through the IAEA budget.

 Both these projects are aimed at enhancing safety, reducing capital costs, improving utilisation of natural resources, reducing wastes, and improving proliferation resistance and physical protection.